stereotype441/language/working/enhanced-constructors/feature-specification.md

 expression cannot occur inside a nested function or closure_).

-If the `constructed` boolean is `false` at the point where control flow reaches the end of the constructor body, there is a compile-time error (_a control path failed to invoke a super constructor_).
+If the `constructed` boolean is `false` at the point where control flow reaches a `return` statement, or the end of the constructor body, then there is a compile-time error (_a control path failed to invoke a super constructor_).

 If any explicit or implicit use of `this` is made that is not a read or write of a field declared in the class itself, at a point in control flow where the